History of magic

-The history of magic refers to the entire history of events that from someones' perception were impossible to occur, while from the perspective of another person (often performing the magic/magic trick, but could also refer to people in the future who understood the science that caused the events) there is a logical explanation.
-There is supernatural, ritual, illusion, and dark magic, which some refer to as witchcraft.
+The history of magic extends from the earliest literate cultures, who relied on charms, divination and spells to interpret and influence the forces of nature.
+Even societies without written language left crafted artifacts, cave art and monuments that have been interpreted as having magical purpose.
+Magic and what would later be called science were often practiced together, with the notable examples of astrology and alchemy, before the Scientific Revolution of the late European Renaissance moved to separate science from magic on the basis of repeatable observation.
+Despite this loss of prestige, the use of magic has continued both in its traditional role, and among modern occultists who seek to adapt it for a scientific world.

 Ancient practitioners

 Mesopotamia

 Magic was invoked in many kinds of rituals and medical formulae, and to counteract evil omens.
 Defensive or legitimate magic in Mesopotamia (asiputu or masmassutu in the Akkadian language) were incantations and ritual practices intended to alter specific realities.
 The ancient Mesopotamians believed that magic was the only viable defense against demons, ghosts, and evil sorcerers.
 To defend themselves against the spirits of those they had wronged, they would leave offerings known as kispu in the person's tomb in hope of appeasing them.
 If that failed, they also sometimes took a figurine of the deceased and buried it in the ground, demanding for the gods to eradicate the spirit, or force it to leave the person alone.

 The ancient Mesopotamians also used magic intending to protect themselves from evil sorcerers who might place curses on them.
 Black magic as a category didn't exist in ancient Mesopotamia, and a person legitimately using magic to defend themselves against illegitimate magic would use exactly the same techniques.
-The only major difference was the fact that curses were enacted in secret; whereas a defense against sorcery was conducted in the open, in front of an audience if possible.
+The only major difference was that curses were enacted in secret; whereas a defense against sorcery was conducted in the open, in front of an audience if possible.
 One ritual to punish a sorcerer was known as Maqlû, or "The Burning".
 The person viewed as being afflicted by witchcraft would create an effigy of the sorcerer and put it on trial at night.
 Then, once the nature of the sorcerer's crimes had been determined, the person would burn the effigy and thereby break the sorcerer's power over them.